 - Your employees have very varied skills development needs

 - Part of your team works remotely or on a flexible schedule

 - You cannot train all employees simultaneously due to the nature of the operations (customer service, production line, time zones, etc.)

-In all these cases, organize in-person training for all of your staff is almost impossible.
+In all these cases, organizing in-person training for all of your staff is almost impossible.
 It is primarily ineffective, considering that everyone's needs are different.